jcouv/roslyn/docs/features/tuples-language-option.md

 Note that the feature is built around `Deconstruct`. `ValueTuple` and `System.Tuple` will rely on that same mechanism, except that the compiler may need to synthesize the proper `Deconstruct` methods.

 Target typing and type inference are likely to just work.
 (TODO: is there any target typing or type inference here?)

+Work items and reminders:
+- [ ] Discuss with Aleksey about "Deconstruct and flow analysis for nullable ref type"

 ###Deconstruction-declaration (deconstruction into new variables):